coltonwaynelawson/coltonwaynelawson/README.md

-##Who is Colton and what is he creating?
+## Who is Colton and what is he creating?

-Hi 👋🏽 I'm a Global Analytics and Agile Leader, Teacher and Mentor who is passionate about bringing data fluency and technology together to elevate, build and expand organizations and communities.
-I have over 9️⃣ years of experience providing analytics, business process improvement and consulting services.
-I enjoy and specialize in data analyses 📉 around financial, talent and operational data and driving workforce strategies for Fortune 500 companies.
+Hi, I'm a former Big 4 Management Consultant and Accountant turned Data Analyist.
+I mastered Microsoft Excel early in my career, which is when I realized that I had a talent for data analytics.
+I have over 10 years of experience providing analytics, business process improvement, and consulting services.

 ✨ **About Me** ✨